-The previous year's improvement in VCE results in respect of 40+ scores was sustained and the VCE median score increased by 2 points to 28 from 26 in 2016.
-Work continues to grow attainment for those students engaged in achieving a Study Score and subsequent ATAR.
-When comparing VCE outcomes to those across the state, these appear slightly lower, because of students completing many VCE subjects earlier than Year 12.
-2016 saw a large proportion of students of Year 10 age achieving a study score from a VCE subject, with several achieving a score of over 40.
+The previous year's improvement in VCE results in respect of 40+ scores was sustained and the VCE median score increased from 28 to 28.5.
+TC students data included a perfect study score and our DUX achieved the highest ATAR achieved in the last 9 years.
+The school continues to support students to demonstrate growth attainment for those students engaged in achieving a Study Score and subsequent ATAR.
+When comparing VCE outcomes to those across the state, some of the data appear slightly lower, because of students completing many VCE subjects earlier than Year 12.
+2018 saw a large proportion of students of Year 10 age achieving a study score from a VCE subject, with several achieving a score of over 40.
 Whilst students attaining a study score early benefits the students, it does tend to impact negatively on the schools VCE data.
-Templestowe College prioritises student's needs and choices above it's published data sets.
+Templestowe College prioritises student's needs and choices above its published data sets.